Health & Safety

 Food Safety During Emergencies: Frequently Asked Questions

 Flood waters covered our food stored on shelves and in cabinets.
 What can I keep and what should I throw out?
-Do not eat any food
+Do not eat any food that may have

 Read the rest this article free